JosiahM42/UWEFlix/README.md

 pip install --upgrade google-api-python-client google-auth-httplib2 google-auth-oauthlib
 ```

-from the terminal to allow for the function required to use the Gmail API services that are intended to email users on successful booking.
+from the terminal to allow for the functions required to use the Gmail API services that are intended to email users on successful booking.

 ### Running the System
-From here the application can be run by running the following command from the terminal whilst in the UWEFLix Project Folder:
+From here the application can be run by running the following command from the terminal whilst in the UWEFLix Project Folder,
 ```
 python manage.py runserver
 ```

-### Key Login Details Required:
+### Key Login Details:
-<p>New users are able to be signed up and logged in through the system, however a few examples have been provided for your convince. </p>
+<p>New users can be signed up and logged in through the system, however a few examples have been provided for your convenience. </p>
-<p> <strong>Note:</strong> These usersnamers and passwords are case sensitive. </p>
+<p> <strong>Note:</strong> These usernames and passwords are case sensitive. </p>

 #### Cinema Admin: